 The first thing to do when looking for an electrician is to ask friends and neighbors for recommendations.
 If they used a contractor and were satisfied with his service, chances are you will be too.
-If none of your neighbors or friends know of a reliable electrician, you can find a number of local electricians on Networx and read their reviews.
-Additionally, if you’ve already contacted a contractor, ask for past customer references.
+If none of your neighbors or friends know of a reliable electrician, you can find a number of local electricians online and read their reviews.
+Additionally, if you’ve already contacted a contractor, request past customer references.
 Once you have references, use them.
 A short phone call asking how the customer liked the service he received will be a great indication of how reliable the contractor is.

 Make Sure it’s Legal